-Partnership For Peace Consortium Secretariat
+Partnership for Peace Consortium Secretariat

 PfPC Secretariat Leadership and Mission

-About the Partnership for Peace (PfP) Consortium
+About the Partnership for Peace Consortium

 Key Role of George C. Marshall European Center for Security Studies

-PfP Consortium Mission and Vision
+PfPC Mission and Vision

 Mission: Strengthen partner defense education and security sectors while fostering a trusted global network of defense educators, research professionals, and security sector practitioners.